-- 8.1 In administering applications for school places, the Local Authority will apply any requirements of national school admissions legislation and any agreed local processes including the equal preference inter-authority co-ordinated admission schemes for primary and secondary schools. - 8.2 Where the number of applications is greater than the number of places available, the admission authority must apply its published determined admission policy to all applications to decide which applicants have priority for the places available.
+- 8.1 In administering applications for school places, the Local Authority/admission authority will apply any requirements of national school admissions legislation and any agreed local processes including the equal preference inter-authority co-ordinated admission schemes for primary and secondary schools. - Where the number of applications is greater than the number of places available within any school/academy, the admission authority must apply the oversubscription criteria from the admission arrangements to all applications to determine which applicants have priority for the places available.